 ACT Alliance comprises 143 churches and church-related organizations that work together in humanitarian assistance and development.
 Through our membership in ACT, PWRDF is able to respond to disasters and relief efforts around the world.

 Though PWRDF is an autonomous international development agency, it remains closely linked with the membership, policies and procedures, structures of the Anglican Church of Canada, where the Fund originated.
 PWRDF participates in national and international church forums, and strives to be an essential part of the outreach and justice ministry of every parish.
 PWRDF is dedicated to raising its profile within the church, becoming a vital expression of parish life and an essential channel of communication between the Church and wider Canadian society.

 The Anglican Alliance brings together those in the Anglican family of churches and agencies around the world to work for a world free of poverty and injustice, to be a voice for the voiceless, to reconcile those in conflict, and to safeguard the Earth.

 Canadian Council for International Cooperation

-PWRDF has been active for many years within the Canadian Council for International Cooperation (CCIC) and its constituent policy making working groups, the Africa Canada Forum, Asia Pacific and the Americas Policy Group.
-Staff and Board involvement with CCIC brought PWRDF into participation with the International Civil Liberties Monitoring Group (ICLMG), which addresses the vulnerable situation with regards to civil liberties in Canada and elsewhere in the world as a result of the post 911 era.
+PWRDF has been active for many years within the Cooperation Canada (formerly the Canadian Council for International Cooperation) and its constituent policy making working groups, the Africa Canada Forum, Asia Pacific and the Americas Policy Group.
+Staff and Board involvement with Cooperation Canada brought PWRDF into participation with the International Civil Liberties Monitoring Group (ICLMG), which addresses the vulnerable situation with regards to civil liberties in Canada and elsewhere in the world as a result of the post 911 era.
 Several provinces have their own Councils for International Cooperation, which PWRDF is active with.
 These include Manitoba, Ontario and Saskatchewan (The MCIC, OCIC, and SCIC respectively.)

 Canadian Council for Refugees